-malai paneer recipe – soft, melt in the mouth creamy paneer recipe made easy and quick and also restaurant style.
+malai paneer recipe with step by step photos – soft, melt in the mouth creamy paneer recipe made easy and quick and also restaurant style.

 i make paneer at home the night before, whenever i make any paneer dish. i avoid buying paneer from outside. this dish would go very well as a starter or a mocktail/cocktail snack. since we are chapati and rice people at home, i served this malai paneer with chapatis and a side onion-lemon salad and cucumber-carrot salad.